arahmitz/adamblogstuff/content/posts/202603-gamedevconf/index.md

 {{< lead >}}
 TechAnims are awesome.
 And they all love to nerd out about their work.
 {{< /lead >}}
-And honestly? that's the best part.
+And that was the greatest part.

 Besides that, there are more things I've learned: